Robust deep learning-based semantic organ segmentation in hyperspectral images: Related work

 \subsection{Segmentation with \ac{msi}/\ac{hsi} data}

-\paragraph{Within biomedical image analysis} Only a small number of papers address a biomedical segmentation problem based on \ac{msi}/\ac{hsi} data with deep learning \cite{khan_trends_2021}.
-Even without restricting the search to deep learning-based approaches, we could only identify five related publications (with only the first three using deep learning techniques):
+\paragraph{Within biomedical image analysis} Only a small number of papers address a biomedical segmentation problem based on \ac{msi}/\ac{hsi} data with deep learning \autocite{khan_trends_2021}.
+Even without restricting the search to deep learning-based approaches, we could only identify nine related publications (with only four of them using deep learning techniques):

-\citeauthor{trajanovski_tongue_2021} segmented healthy and tumorous tongue tissue in histopathological \ac{hsi} images on an in-house data set consisting of 14 patients (one image per patient) \cite{trajanovski_tongue_2021}.
-They compared several pixel-based networks, networks based on patches of size $256 \times 256$ and hybrid networks, taking a combination of entire pixel spectra and patches with a reduced number of channels as input.
-They found a U-Net architecture \cite{ronneberger_u-net_2015} based on patches to perform best in their specific segmentation task.
+\citeauthor{trajanovski_tongue_2021} segmented healthy and tumorous tongue tissue in histopathological \ac{hsi} images on an in-house data set consisting of 14 patients (one image per patient) \autocite{trajanovski_tongue_2021}.
+Expanding on their earlier work \autocite{trajanovski_tumor_2019}, they compared several pixel-based networks, networks based on patches of size $256 \times 256$ and hybrid networks, taking a combination of entire pixel spectra and patches with a reduced number of channels as input.
+They found a U-Net architecture \autocite{ronneberger_u-net_2015} based on patches to perform best in their specific segmentation task.
 However, as the performance analysis was conducted on the validation data set (on which hyperparameters were tuned), a subsequent evaluation on an independent test set remains to be performed.

-\citeauthor{garifullin_hyperspectral_2018} analysed 55 retinal \ac{msi} images and segmented three tissue types (vessels, optic disc and macula) \cite{garifullin_hyperspectral_2018}.
-They used SegNet \cite{badrinarayanan_segnet_2016} and Dense-FCN \cite{jegou_one_2017} models and compared \ac{msi} with RGB data but their results did not reveal a clear winner (neither from the model nor the modality perspective).
+\citeauthor{garifullin_hyperspectral_2018} analysed 55 retinal \ac{msi} images and segmented three tissue types (vessels, optic disc and macula) \autocite{garifullin_hyperspectral_2018}.
+They used SegNet \autocite{badrinarayanan_segnet_2016} and Dense-FCN \autocite{jegou_one_2017} models and compared \ac{msi} with RGB data but their results did not reveal a clear winner (neither from the model nor the modality perspective).